 5.10.1 Description

 For VoLTE S8HR Roaming use cases, and to comply with some National Obligations, the signalling and media flows of Roamer-In must be unencrypted to allow Lawful Interception and Retained Data operations take place in an effective manner.
-To enforce this, a means under control of the VPLMN must be defined to prevent the Roamer-In to use confidentiality mechanisms (signalling and media) which would result in a VPLMN being out of legal compliance.
+To enforce this, a means under control of the VPLMN must be defined to prevent the roamer-in to use confidentiality mechanisms (signalling and media) which would result in a VPLMN being out of legal compliance.

-Editor's Note: Describe the key Issue (i.e. problem statement), including technical constraints and interpretations.

-Editor's Note: Only describe the detection and removal of HPLMN provided encryption, not applicable to OTT encryption

 5.10.2 Architectural Requirements

-Editor's Note: Capture agreements on architectural requirements for solving the key issue.
-This clause may be omitted if deemed unnecessary
+LMISF shall be aware of all traffic on IMS signalling bearers related to inbound roamers.
+BBIFF (function to be implemented in S-GW) needs to be to able enforce possible operator's policies, such as tearing down of bearers, when instructed by LPCF using new Xib interface

 5.10.3 Stage 3 Requirements

-Editor's Note: Capture agreements on Stage 3 requirements for solving the key issue.
-This clause may be omitted if deemed unnecessary.
+IMS signalling needs to remain limited to SIP.

 5.10.4 Solution Approaches

+LMISF receives a copy of all traffic the IMS signalling bearers belonging to all inbound roamer.
+If the LMISF detects non-SIP traffic on the signalling bearer, this may be due to encryption of the SIP signalling traffic.
+LMISF informs LPCF, which then acts according to VPLMN policy, which is enforced by BBIFF.

+LMISF is also aware of SIP IEs used for setting up media plane security, i.e. SDP offer, cf. TS33.328[xx].
+If the LMISF detects such IEs, LMISF informs LPCF, which then acts according to VPLMN policy, which is enforced by BBIFF.